Lincolnshire Aviation Heritage Centre: History

-Lancaster NX611 (Just Jane)
+Lancaster NX611 Just Jane

 The centre's main exhibit is Avro Lancaster Mk VII, NX611, named Just Jane after a popular wartime comic character.

 The Lancaster was built by Austin Aero Ltd at their Cofton Hackett Works just south of Birmingham in April 1945.
 It was intended to be used against Japan as part of the RAF's Tiger Force.
 However, the surrender of Japan meant it never saw action.
 It spent several years in storage before becoming one of 54 Lancasters sold to the French government.
 It entered service with French Naval Aviation and used for maritime patrol and air–sea rescue work.
 The upper turret was removed, and radar was fitted as well as the equipment to carry and drop an Airborne lifeboat.

 The Lancaster was operated by French forces over the Atlantic and Mediterranean, and later the Pacific after being redeployed to New Caledonia (its service in the far East included bombing raids during the First Indochina War).
 In 1964, the French donated it to the Historical Aircraft Preservation Society, who flew it back to the United Kingdom and subsequently flew it for several years.
 However, the society could not afford the aircraft's operating costs and it was put up for auction in 1972.
 The Panton brothers attempted, but failed, to buy it as a memorial to their brother.
 Instead, it became a gate guardian at RAF Scampton (the auction winner lent it to the RAF in exchange for them transporting and maintaining the now–grounded aircraft).
 The Pantons were able to subsequently buy it, with the condition that it remain at Scampton as gate guardian until 1983.
-In the event, it remained there until 1987.
+In the end, it remained there until 1987.

 In 1987, NX611 was brought to East Kirkby.
 It was given the name Just Jane and a restoration programme begin in 1992, with the Rolls-Royce Merlin engines being restored to running condition.
 The Lancaster is used for regular taxi runs, which raises some of the money needed to maintain and restore it.
 In 2011, it was used in the filming of the Doctor Who episode, The Doctor, the Widow and the Wardrobe.

 Restoration of Just Jane to flying status is an ongoing project, which is to soon be completed with the centre acquiring the last of four airworthy Merlin engines at the end of 2012.
 As of the end of 2021, the aircraft was still undergoing restoration.